 Thoughts about suicide are quite common.
 As many as 17 in 100 people experience them.
 Most people who have thoughts about suicide will not actually kill themselves.

-Figures on suicide in the UK are published regularly by the Office for National Statistics (ONS).
-The latest ones showed that in 2012 almost 6,000 people were registered as having died from suicide.
+Figures on suicide in the UK and Republic of Ireland, are published regularly by the Samaritans.
+The latest ones showed that in 2015 6,639 people were registered as having died from suicide.